 You and my Wedding Officiant will arrange a time and day to meet at the County Clerks office (1115 Truxtun Ave.,1st Floor, Bakersfield).
 My Wedding Officiant will have and bring the notarize "Inability to Appear Affidavit" packet and you will need to bring with you, the "Notice of Incarceration" letter to the Kern County Clerks office and there you will be issued the marriage license.

-*** Third, you will need to contact the Lerdo Facility and arrange a date and time for the wedding ceremony to take place (Weddings are done on Mondays).
+*** Third, you will need to contact the Lerdo Facility and arrange a date and time for the wedding ceremony to take place.
 You must let my Wedding Officiant know the time and date of your scheduled wedding time.